 d.
 Is eczema contagious?

-5. Facilitator then says s/he wants to tell them a brief story.
-Facilitator passes out Cupcake Conundrum handout:
+5. Say you want to tell them a brief story.
+Pass out Cupcake Conundrum handout:

 a.
 So, I make really good cupcakes, and my friend asked me to make some for his sister’s birthday party.